AndrewColinMaher/AndrewColinMaher.github.io/README.md

 ![Colours]()

-Changes to the Navbar, these screenshots are examples of the Sites main navigation but it tool up to much of the sites real estate expecially on [mobile](https://ibb.co/Z6yCxQh)
+Changes to the Navbar, these screenshots are examples of the Sites main navigation but it took up to much of the sites real estate expecially on [mobile](https://ibb.co/Z6yCxQh)

 ![oldnavbar](https://user-images.githubusercontent.com/26776439/99538453-e6e3db80-29a4-11eb-93c0-c4fd68d59e3c.png)

-Here i eventually settled on moving the navbar into my top banner, to save on valuable space on the website.
-Also I eventually got my brand and merch links to float eft and right with my remaining links centered.
+Here I eventually settled on moving the navbar into my top banner, to save on valuable space on the website.
+Also I eventually got my brand and merch links to float left and right with my remaining links centered.
 ![new navbar](https://user-images.githubusercontent.com/26776439/99538043-51e0e280-29a4-11eb-95c2-1ab22561572f.png)

-To make my links for fun and attractive I used [Hover.css](https://ianlunn.github.io/Hover/) as this had plenty of options to make links and icons move or do something when hoverd over or cicked.
+To make my links more fun and attractive I used [Hover.css](https://ianlunn.github.io/Hover/) as this had plenty of options to make links and icons move or do something when hovered over or clicked.
 I liked to use hover pulse and hover grow on suitable elements.

 #### Media

-The CJ figure on the home page and contact page were drawn by me they are based upon CJblasts avatar all other images and videos are created by Cillian Maher.
+The CJ figure on the home page and contact page was drawn by myself, they are based upon CJblasts avatar, all other images and videos are created by Cillian Maher.

-On the home page and contact page I added interactivity with the SVG images, on the home page I made the sunshades drop onto the Avatar and on the contact page I made his avatar slid into view from the left.
+On the home page and contact page I added interactivity with the SVG images, on the home page I made the sunshades drop onto the Avatar and on the contact page I made his avatar slide into view from the left.

 #### Typography